openline-ai/openline.ai/docs/guides/adding-chat-widget.md

 :::

-This guide will take you through how to collect customer data from your website using some tools from another great open source project [Snowplow][snowplow], specifically their web behaviour trackers.
-Openline can use these trackers to ingest clickstream data (such as page opens, clicks and other events) such that you can actively and securely load customer interaction data into customerOS.
+This guide will take you through how to install the Openline Chat widget to your website.

 ## Examples
 ### Chat Widget on React (Docusaurus)